hashicorp/vault/website/source/docs/concepts/lease.html.md

 ## Lease IDs

-When reading a secret, such as via `vault read`, Vault always returns a `lease_id`.
+When reading a dynamic secret, such as via `vault read`, Vault always returns a `lease_id`.
 This is the ID used with commands such as `vault renew` and `vault revoke` to manage the lease of the secret.